 CARRA is part of a new national research network called PARTNERS, which links researchers, patient communities, clinicians, and health care systems.

-STOP–JIA (Start Time Optimization in Polyarticular Juvenile Idiopathic Arthritis) is a prospective, observational study comparing the clinical effectiveness and impact on patient reported outcomes of 3 different treatment strategies (CTPs) in new onset pJIA patients to answer the critical question of when to start biologic medications.
+STOP–JIA is a prospective, observational study comparing the clinical effectiveness and impacts on patient-reported outcomes of three different treatment strategies (CTPs) in new onset pJIA patients to answer the question of when to start biologic medications.

 View the STOP-JIA Prezi.